-24

-$$S = e^{-0.693 \times (|v{new} - v{case}|/w)^{0.5}}$$
+$$S = e^{-0.693 \times (|v{\text{new}} - v{\text{case}}|/w)^{0.5}},$$ (1)

-(1)

-where S is the similarity between a new application problem and an existing case; v{new} and v{case} are attribute values of the new application problem and the existing case respectively; and w is the shape-adjusting parameter of the function.
-When the difference between v{new} and v{case} is equal to w, the similarity S = 0.5 (Fig. 2c).
-Some sort of numerical transformation on the attribute value could be necessary for the similarity calculation to yield a reasonable reflection of the similarity level due to differences in the attribute.
-For an attribute of more complex type (such as a frequency distribution), a quantitative index should be designed to quantify the difference in an attribute between a new application problem and an existing case.
-Then the similarity on this attribute can be calculated based on this index, similarly to the single numeric-value type.
+For an attribute of a more complex type (such as a frequency distribution), a quantitative index should be designed to quantify the difference in an attribute between a new application problem and an existing case.
+Then the similarity on this attribute can be calculated based on this index, similarly to the single-numeric-value type.

-5 Based on these kinds of basic similarity function, similarity functions for each individual 6 attribute used for case-based reasoning in this paper were designed as shown in Table 2.
-The 7 following discussion introduces them one by one.
+Based on these kinds of basic similarity functions, similarity functions for each individual attribute used for case-based reasoning in this paper were designed as shown in Table 2.
+The following discussion introduces them one by one.

-8 4.2.1 Name of target task
+4.2.1 Name of target task

-9 The name of the target task is an attribute of the enumeration type.
-The similarity value for 10 this attribute between a new application problem and an existing case can be calculated by a 11 Boolean function.
-When the names of two target tasks match, the similarity value is 1, 12 otherwise it is 0.
-This is a strict limit which prevents the proposed method from determining a 13 case to be the solution case for a new application problem with a totally different task.
-14 Although this limit could be relaxed by developing more complicated classificiation of DTA 15 target task (such as hierarchical classification or fuzzy classification), currently the boolean 16 function is applied in a cautious manner.
+The name of the target task is an attribute of the enumeration type.
+The similarity value for this attribute between a new application problem and an existing case can be calculated by a Boolean function.
+When the names of two target tasks match, the similarity value is 1; otherwise, it is 0.
+This is a strict limit which prevents the proposed method from determining a case to be the solution case for a new application problem with a totally different task.
+Although this limit could be relaxed by developing more complicated classification of DTA target task (such as hierarchical classification or fuzzy classification), currently the boolean function is applied in a cautious manner.